 For encrypted documents, printing is not supported in Office for the web.

 For encrypted documents in Office for the web, copying to the clipboard and screen captures are not prevented.
 For more information, see Can Rights Management prevent screen captures?

 By default, Office desktop apps and mobile apps don't support co-authoring for files that are labeled with encryption.
 These apps continue to open labeled and encrypted files in exclusive editing mode.

-Co-authoring is now supported in preview.
+Co-authoring is now supported for Windows and macOS.
 For more information, see Enable co-authoring for files encrypted with sensitivity labels.